aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 The conditional makes sure that the rule is generated if:

 - The parent submodule exists.
-If the parent and the ancestor of the submodule are the same, then this is already covered by rule 6.
+If the parent and the ancestor of the submodule are the same, then this is already covered by rule 6, which is why the ancestor module was not added to `parent[]` or flagged as `isparent[]`.

 - The submodule source file and the parent's source file are not the same, to avoid circular dependencies.